tromey/gdb-gui/README.md

 ## Installing

 To get started, install the prerequisites.
+This requires GDB 14, because it uses a new feature there that helps with starting new Python threads in gdb.

 You'll need a Python-enabled gdb, PyGObject, and PyGktSourceView.
 (And maybe more -- if you trip across something, let me know.)
-You'll need the Python development package to compile the small C module that is included here.

 On Fedora I think this suffices: